-Translation of currencies - The Trust Fund's special purpose financial statements are presented in U.S. dollars, which is the Trust Fund's functional and presentation currency.
-Transactions in currencies other than the U.S. dollars are reported at the market rates of exchange in effect on the date of the transaction.
-At the end of each reporting period, assets and liabilities that are not denominated in U.S. dollars are revalued at the market rate of exchange prevailing at the end of the respective reporting period.
+Translation of currencies - The Trust Fund's special purpose financial statements are presented in U.S. dollars, dollars are reported at the market rates of exchange in effect on the date of the transaction.
+At the end of each reporting period, assets and liabilities that are not denominated in U.S. dollars are revalued at the market rate of exchange prevailing at the end of the reporting period.
 Any adjustment resulting from currency exchange rate changes is recognized as foreign currency exchange gain or loss.